 There’s this corner that doesn’t work or whatever.
 That’s the artistic process.
 It’s grounded to artists, and it should also be grounded to architects who work like building artists.
 This is not slowness, this is just working like an architect-artist.
 This is how I need to work and I need a client who understands it, and wants it, and knows that this can get on your nerves sometimes.

-– Peter Zumthor for Icon
+– Peter Zumthor1

 The typically restrained response sees an obtrusive service building clamped to an existing stone wall, while a neighboring café structure serves as a rest stop for walkers.
-The buildings proudly present their exposed structural framework, and are topped with corrugated roofs that harmonize with the rugged terrain.
-A car park and an additional stairway are also in place, while the exhibition hall – the museum itself – is under production in the nearby town of sauda and will be completed during 2016.
+The buildings proudly present their exposed structural framework and are topped with corrugated roofs that harmonize with the rugged terrain.
+A car park and an additional stairway are also in place, while the exhibition hall – the museum itself – is under production in the nearby town of Sauda and will be completed during 2016.

-Zinc Mine Museum Project Gallery
+Zinc Mine Museum Image Gallery